chouchou900822/map-limit/README.md

+# koa-map-limit

 [![Build Status](https://travis-ci.org/chouchou900822/map-limit.svg?branch=master)](https://travis-ci.org/chouchou900822/map-limit)

-### The same as map but runs a maximum of limit operations at the same time use await/yield
+The same as map but runs a maximum of limit operations at the same time use await/yield

 ## Installation